Shadow Generations: Marketing

 Those who pre-ordered the physical game received a booklet containing the pages from Gerald's journal and a reversible cover art based on the Japanese cover.
 A digital deluxe edition includes the Terios skin; additional in-game music tracks; a digital art book and soundtrack containing a selection of tracks from other Sonic games; and the Sonic the Hedgehog 3 DLC.

 A three-episode animated prologue miniseries, Sonic X Shadow Generations: Dark Beginnings, animated by Studio Giggex and SIMAGE animation, and written by Ian Flynn, was released between September 25 and October 10, 2024.
 An extended version of the prologue containing the original animatic and deleted scenes is available as free DLC for the PlayStation versions of the game.

 Sega collaborated with Limited Run Games to produce a collector's edition including the soundtrack, an art book, a keychain with Sonic and Shadow's shoes, Chao figurines, a statue of Sonic and Shadow standing on a Dreamcast, a SteelBook case, and a mock Dreamcast jewel case.
 The collector's edition was available for order between August 19 and October 6, 2024.
+This release was criticized for its multiple delays and poor quality of the statue.

 Sales

 Sonic X Shadow Generations sold one million copies by October 25, 2024, the day of its wide release; players could access the game up to three days early by purchasing the digital deluxe edition on any platform except the Nintendo Switch.
 On November 22, 2024, Sega announced that worldwide sales had surpassed 1.5 million copies, and by January 24, 2025, the game had sold over 2 million copies.
+By June 2026, it had sold 3 million copies.